There are different ways of expressing gender

 'Be There' is a fantastic resource with lots of helpful tips for whānau to help navigate their own gender journey in order to best support their child.
 Click on the icons on the website to get all the information.

 InsideOUT is a national organisation which works with youth, whānau, schools and communities to make Aotearoa a safer place for all rainbow young people to live and be in.
+Check out their range of resources they've developed for schools.

 Follow some simple tips